typhonjs-node-build-test/esm-d-ts/README.md

 [![Discord](https://img.shields.io/discord/737953117999726592?label=Discord%20-%20TyphonJS&style=plastic)](https://typhonjs.io/discord/)
 [![Twitch](https://img.shields.io/twitch/status/typhonrt?style=social)](https://www.twitch.tv/typhonrt)

+This is a beta test version of the next mainline release (`0.3.0-next.1`).
+There are many new features to describe (updated README soon)!

 Provides a modern battle tested near zero configuration tool for ESM / ES Module / Javascript developers to generate bundled Typescript declarations from ESM source code utilizing typed `JSDoc`.
 This tooling can be employed to build types for a primary export and one or more sub-path [exports](https://nodejs.org/api/packages.html#exports) creating